The Glass Hotel: Plot summary

 Paul is a lonely student at the University of Toronto.
-At a nightclub, he gives some tablets to some people he is hoping to befriend and one of them dies shortly after.
+At a nightclub, he gives some tablets to band members he was hoping to befriend and one of them dies shortly after.
 Paul flees to the apartment of his half-sister Vincent.

 Five years later, Paul and Vincent work at a hotel on the northernmost tip of Vancouver Island in the fictional Caiette, which is based on the real hamlet Quatsino.
-Some graffiti is discovered written on a window in the lobby with an acid marker, saying, "Why don't you swallow broken glass".
-Paul is immediately suspected and soon fired.
+Graffiti is discovered written on a window in the lobby with an acid marker, saying, "Why don't you swallow broken glass."
+Paul is immediately suspected and leaves before being fired.
 The graffiti would appear to be intended for Jonathan Alkaitis, a wealthy investor who owns the hotel.
-Vincent, who is working the bar, soon enters into a relationship with Alkaitis and moves into his house in Connecticut.
+Vincent, who is working the bar, soon enters a relationship with Alkaitis (pretending to be his wife) and moves into his house in Connecticut.
 Her life becomes one of extreme wealth and accommodating her partner.

 Alkaitis is arrested and it is revealed that his investment success is a Ponzi scheme.
 His complicit staff reacts in different ways to their impending demise.
 One flees the country, another writes an elaborate confession.
 Alkaitis is sentenced to 170 years in prison, where he dreams of a "counter-life" in which he escaped to a hotel in Dubai.
 He is often haunted by the people he defrauded.

 After the collapse of the scheme, Vincent discovers that Paul has taken old videotapes of hers as the basis for musical compositions.
 Refusing to confront him, she takes a job as a cook on a shipping freighter.
 She disappears from the ship in the midst of a storm.
 Her onboard boyfriend is suspected of killing her.
 Leon Prevant, who lost his life savings investing with Alkaitis, is sent to help investigate.
 His co-investigator instructs him to cover up possibly incriminating evidence from an interview.

 Paul finds some success as a composer.
 He has a long-term heroin addiction.

+In an epilogue, it is revealed Vincent fell from the ship after becoming distracted by a vision of one of Alkaitis' investors.
+As she drowns, she experiences a series of apparent hallucinations (some of which have been referenced by other characters earlier in the book) of Alkaitis, Paul, and finally her mother, who disappeared herself when Vincent was a small child.